Key dates and tips to help small businesses get ready for EOFY

 2. Clean up and reconcile your records

-• Consolidate your bank accounts and make sure they are in balance with the amounts on your bank statements.
+• Reconcile your bank accounts , and verify that they are in line with the balances from your bank statement.

-• Examine the data that you have collected during EOFY to determine the financial health of your business.
+• Check the information obtained during EOFY to evaluate the financial health of your business.

-• Access to Inland Revenue records, including PAYE tax obligations and KiwiSaver obligation for workers.
+• Access to Inland Revenue documents, including PAYE tax obligations, as well as KiwiSaver obligation for workers.

-• Change your employer’s superannuation tax (ESCT) rates*, with the rates varying for each employee based on their salary and length of employment.
+• Change your employer’s superannuation tax (ESCT) rates*, with the rate different for each employee depending on their salary and length of employment.

-• Filing electronically, as required in the event that your business pays $50,000 or more a year in ESCT tax and PAYE tax.
+• Filing electronically, as required by law, if your company pays more than $50,000 per year in ESCT tax and PAYE tax.

-*For KiwiSaver companies, they must pay ESCT on contribution from employers of up to 3 per cent, but not on contributions that are deducted from the employee’s wages.
+*For KiwiSaver businesses, they have to pay ESCT for compulsory employers’ contributions of 3 percent, but not on contributions that are deducted from employee wages.

 5. Maximise your tax refunds

-• Record all expenses and purchases of assets in the course of the year, and spending on repairs or maintenance in order to claim any refunds from EOFY.
+• Log expenses and asset purchases in the course of the year, and expenditure on improvements or upkeep to claim any EOFY refunds.

-• If your earnings are significantly higher than what you earned last year, you might want to make an additional provisional tax payment to make sure your tax payments are aligned with your earnings.
+• If your income is significantly greater than the previous year, consider making an additional tax provisional payment to make sure your tax payments are aligned to your income.

-• 1 March 2021 - GST return due and payment due by the end of January for those who file their GST returns every two months.
+• 1 March 2021 GST return due and payment due by the end of January for companies that file every two months.

-• 1 April 2021 - the new financial year begins in New Zealand.
+• 1.
+April, 2021 - the new financial year begins on the island of New Zealand.

-• 7 May 2021 - final installment of tax provisional due for 2020’s fiscal year and last chance to make provisional tax payments.
+• 7 May 2021 - final proviso tax instalment due for the financial year 2020 and last chance to make voluntary tax payments.

-Note: Some dates may differ from the deadline, such as when a due date is a weekend or public holiday.
+Notice: Some dates may vary from the official date, for example, if a due date occurs on a weekend, or a public holiday.

 Perth Business Loans Services